salirafi/jakarta_heat_risk_app/README.md

 ```
 to create SQLite database file `heat_risk.db` in `tables` folder.

-If the user wants up-to-date weather data, in the parent folder, run
+Then, if the user wants up-to-date weather data, in the parent folder, run
 ```
 python3 .\fetch\fetch_weather_data.py
 ```